 When you want to target a specific content to open the popup there, select the ‘Content is’ condition.
-This condition includes a selector of content types and some common pages like the home page, the 404 page, your blog index, or the search results page.
+When you want to target the opposite, then select ‘Content is not’.
+This conditions include a selector of content types and some common pages like the home page, the 404 page, your blog index, or the search results page.

 When you select a post type, like Post in the next screenshot, you can then select an additional condition over that post type.

 For each post type, you can select if you want to target the following:

 - All items of that post type

 - Selected items of that post type.
 In this case, a search field appears for you to choose the specific set of instances of that post type that you want to target.